dodona-edu/dodona-edu.github.io/en/references/judges/docker-judge/index.md

 ## Judge configuration

 The judge is configured by specifying a `judge.json` configuration file inside of the `evaluation` directory.
+Using this file it's possible to verify the base image, the `from` object requires the `image` to contain the image name, optionally a `tag` or `hash` property can be added to check the used tag or digest.
-Using this file it's possible to verify if the `USER` or `WORKDIR` instructions are used with the desired arguments.
+It's also possible to check if the `USER` or `WORKDIR` instructions are used with the desired arguments.
 This file also contains a `files` property that is a JSON array of JSON objects.
 Each object contains a `path` property with the desired location in the resulting image.
 The object represents either a file or a directory, this is specified by the `type` property.